 British Library Kharosthi Fragment 5B

-Richard Salomon with Andrew Glass
+With Andrew Glass

 Prominent in several Buddhist traditions, the Rhinoceros Sutra espouses the virtues of solitude, explaining the dangers of attachments, prescribing a solitary spiritual life, and discussing the nature of friends and friendship.
 British Library Fragment 5B is the remnant of a scroll that originally contained a complete text of the Rhinoceros Sutra.
 A Gandhari Version of the Rhinoceros Sutra examines in detail the literary and textual background of the sutra, describes the condition of the scroll and its reconstruction, analyzes the text, comparing it with other extant versions, and presents a literal English translation.